ess-dive-community/essdive-model-data-archiving-guidelines/README.md

 These guidelines were informed through engagement with the U.S. Department of Energy's Environmental System Science (ESS) land modeling community.

-We distributed and synthesized data repository user-feedback forms to develop a white paper ([Simmonds et al, 2020](https://doi.org/10.31223/osf.io/acdk4)) that summarizes the community needs for model data archiving and ESS-DIVE's response to supporting those needs.
+We distributed and synthesized data repository user-feedback forms to develop a white paper ([Simmonds et al, 2020a](https://doi.org/10.31223/osf.io/acdk4)) that summarizes the community needs for model data archiving and ESS-DIVE's response to supporting those needs.
 A key finding from our user-survey was that the primary need for most researchers is to archive model data associated with publishing journal articles to meet journal and funding requirements.
-In response, we interviewed researchers to assess their current practices for archiving model data for journal articles.
+In response, we interviewed researchers to assess their current practices for archiving land model data for journal articles.
+We are  preparing a manuscript summarizing the findings of the researcher interviews, and developing guidelines for archiving model data ([Simmonds et al. 2020b](#how-to-cite-these-guidelines)).

 These guidelines are the culmination of the aforementioned efforts, they will evolve over time based on ongoing community engagement and feedback received on the material in this GitHub repository.